scrapinghub/frontera/docs/source/topics/frontier-middlewares.rst

 ===========================

-Writing your own frontier backend is easy.
+Writing your own frontier middleware is easy.
 Each :class:`Middleware <frontera.core.components.Middleware>` component is a single Python class inherited from :class:`Component <frontera.core.components.Component>`.